vetty88/Professional-Portfolio/client/README.md

 });
 ```

-All `expect()` matchers supported by Jest are [extensively documented here](http://faceproject.github.io/jest/docs/expect.html).<br>
+All `expect()` matchers supported by Jest are [extensively documented here](http://faceProject.github.io/jest/docs/expect.html).<br>
-You can also use [`jest.fn()` and `expect(fn).toBeCalled()`](http://faceproject.github.io/jest/docs/expect.html#tohavebeencalled) to create “spies” or mock functions.
+You can also use [`jest.fn()` and `expect(fn).toBeCalled()`](http://faceProject.github.io/jest/docs/expect.html#tohavebeencalled) to create “spies” or mock functions.

 ### Testing Components

 There is a broad spectrum of component testing techniques.
 They range from a “smoke test” verifying that a component renders without throwing, to shallow rendering and testing some of the output, to full rendering and testing component lifecycle and state changes.

-Different Projects choose different testing tradeoffs based on how often components change, and how much logic they contain.
+Different PROJECTS choose different testing tradeoffs based on how often components change, and how much logic they contain.
 If you haven’t decided on a testing strategy yet, we recommend that you start with creating simple smoke tests for your components:

 ```js
 import React from 'react';